-Being such an important industry worldwide, many big companies from other big producing countries have seen the opportunity to invest and make the industry grow a lot more, companies like Marine Harvest, Cermaq, Billund, Australis and a lot others, have promoted production in Chile.
+Being such an important industry worldwide, many big companies from other big producing countries have seen the opportunity to invest and make the industry grow a lot more.
+Companies like Marine Harvest, Cermaq, Billund, Australis, and a lot of others, have promoted production in Chile.

 Why is Dali in the Industry?

-She always dreamt of being a scientist, when she was in High School she enjoyed her biology subjects a lot, the way she fell in love with the sea and the fishes was when her father was a part of the Chilean Navy, and had a project in the Oceanic Islands (Easter Island and Sala & Gomez Island), he always spoke so dearly about the project and she found it fascinating.
+She always dreamt of being a scientist.
+When she was in High School she enjoyed her biology subjects a lot.
+The way Dali Molina fell in love with the sea and the fish was when her father was a part of the Chilean Navy.
+He had a project in the Oceanic Islands (Easter Island and Sala & Gomez Island).
+And would always talk so dearly about the project and she found it fascinating.
 Then she went to Universidad de Concepcion’s open classrooms, for some classes of “Marine Biotechnology and Aquaculture Engineering” and that was it for her.
 It was her first option, and she made it in.
 From then on, her relationship with the sea and the fishes have been nothing but enjoyment.